sanchit-gandhi/whisper-mqa/README.md

 batch size $b$, memory size permitting.

 For very low sequence lengths $n << d$, the $n/d$ term is small and so the offensive comes from the $1/b$.
-This is the typical setting in speech, where the sequence length is much less than the model dim.
+This is the typical setting in speech, where the output sequence length is much less than the model dim.

 ### Multi-Query Attention